ystarling/Readme/README.md

    - what is connection pool? purpose
    - SQL queries [[link](https://docs.google.com/document/d/1WO14-WGX7cPbBIZtQhvawQiXZKeFHCPIrJp_06EvnLA/edit)], [[sqlbolt](https://sqlbolt.com/lesson/select_queries_with_aggregates)]
      ```
         For each role, find the average number of years employed by employees in that role
          select role, AVG(Years_employed) FROM Employees GROUP BY role;

         Find the total number of employee years worked in each building ✓
          select building, sum(Years_employed) from employees group by building;

         Find the number of Employees of each role in the studio
          SELECT role, count() as count FROM employees group by role;

         Find the total number of years employed by all Engineers ✓
          SELECT sum(Years_employed) FROM employees where role='Engineer';

         Find the number of movies each director has directed ✓
          SELECT director, COUNT(id) as Num_movies_directed
          FROM movies
          GROUP BY director;

         Find the total domestic and international sales that can be attributed to each director ✓
          SELECT Movies.director, sum(Domestic_sales +International_sales)
          FROM Boxoffice
           JOIN Movies
             ON Movies.Id = Boxoffice.Movie_id
           GROUP BY Director;

          /////
          SELECT DISTINCT column, AGG_FUNC(column_or_expression), …
          FROM mytable
           JOIN another_table
             ON mytable.column = another_table.column
           WHERE constraint_expression
           GROUP BY column
           HAVING constraint_expression
           ORDER BY column ASC/DESC
           LIMIT count OFFSET COUNT;
          //

         SELECT Director, AVG(Boxoffice.Rating) as rating FROM movies
          LEFT JOIN Boxoffice ON movies.id=Boxoffice.Movie_id GROUP BY movies.Director
             HAVING rating > 8 ORDER BY rating DESC;

          //
         Find Second Highest Salary in SQL:
         SELECT DISTINCT salary
         FROM employee
         ORDER BY salary DESC LIMIT 1,1;

         SELECT MAX(SALARY) FROM employees
         WHERE SALARY < (SELECT MAX(SALARY) FROM employees);
      ```
    - sql joins, group by, avg() >, departments & employees salary [[link1](https://sqlbolt.com/)] [[link2](https://www.youtube.com/watch?v=d-SJmsgoUrw&ab_channel=CrackConcepts)]
+     ```
+     [Student] -> [student_course] <- [course]
+      SELECT
+        student.first_name,
+        student.last_name,
+        course.name
+      FROM student
+      JOIN student_course
+        ON student.id = student_course.student_id
+      JOIN course
+        ON course.id = student_course.course_id;
+     ```
    - SQL update script, ALTER TABLE table_name ADD column_name datatype;
      ```
      INSERT INTO boxoffice VALUES (4, 8.7, 340000000, 270000000);